-JOSEPH PAUL English Schoolc.1804-1887 Old Palace Yard and Westminster House 1780; Northumberland House, Charing Cross Oil on canvas, a pair 71 x 91.5 cms 28 x 36 inches The life of Joseph Paul, as well as his artistic career, earned him a reputation that one can say he was a 'bit of a character.'
-He was a gifted artist who was associated with the "Greats" of the Norwich School but turned from producing his own works to painting pastiches of Constable, John Sell Cotman, John Crome and James Stark which were then passed off as the by the original artists.
+The life of Joseph Paul, as well as his artistic career, earned him a reputation that enables one to say of him that he was a 'bit of a character.'
+He was a gifted artist who was associated with the "Greats" of the Norwich School but turned from producing his own works to painting pastiches of Constable, John Sell Cotman, John Crome and James Stark which were then passed off later as the by the original artists.
 It is alleged that he fell foul of the authorities and fled his native Norfolk for the obscurity of London in about 1830.
 A Mr Hinds of Yarmouth, who knew Paul, attested to his being a heavy drinker but also having a reputation as a singer.
-In addition to all this, he married five times in his lifetime and managed to live until the age of eighty-three.
+In addition to all this, he was married five times in his lifetime and managed to live until the age of eighty-three.

 Joseph Paul's father was Robert, a portrait painter who exhibited many works at the Norwich Society.
 It is not known who gave Joseph his artistic instruction apart from his father.
 The latter would have known the principle Norwich School artists so the son would have had close contact with their works giving him an opportunity to study them and the techniques employed.
-Harold Day, in his "The Norwich School of Painters" surmises that he had the closest association with George Vincent and Paul's depiction of skies clearly derives from Vincent although the overall palette and brushwork is more redolent of John Crome.
+Harold Day, in his "The Norwich School of Painters" surmises that he had the closest association with George Vincent and Paul's depiction of skies clearly derives from that artist although the overall palette and brushwork is more redolent of John Crome.